elainaglazer/dump/README.md

 # Elaina toilet 🌸

-Have you ever wanted to save something non-important quickly? like parsing links or images between your PC and phone?
+Need a quick way to save links or images between your PC and phone without spamming your friends? how about 4chan without the anons?
-But you don't want to annoy your social media friends by spamming their PMs either?

-how about 4chan without the anons?

 ### → introducing **/dump/slop**